 - No phone support

-As a result, you'll be able to trade stocks on a commission-free basis, as well as apply leverage.
-Regarding the latter, this means that you can trade with more than you have in your account.
+As a result, you'll be able to trade stocks and shares on a commission-free basis, as well as apply leverage.
+Regarding the latter, this means that you can trade with more than you have in your investment account.
 In the case of Plus500, the broker permits leverage of up to 5:1 on UK shares.
 As such, a £200 account balance would allow you to trade £1,000 worth of stocks.
 An additional advantage of going the CFD route is that you will be able to short-sell a company.
-For example, if you thought that the value of BT shares was due to go down, a short-selling order would allow you to profit from this.
+For example, if you thought that the value of BT shares was due to go down, short-selling shares would allow you to profit from this.

-On the flip side, share CFDs do not entitle you to dividend payments, so do bear this in mind.
-In terms of the fundamentals, you get started with an account at Plus500 in minutes, and minimum deposits start at £100.
-You fund your account with a debit/credit card, UK bank account, or Paypal.
+On the flip side, share dealing CFDs do not entitle you to dividend payments, so do bear this in mind.
+In terms of the fundamentals, you may get started with an account at Plus500 in minutes, and minimum deposits start at £100.
+You fund your investment account with a debit/credit card, UK bank account, or Paypal.
 Once you do, you'll have access to more than 2,000 stocks.
 This includes the UK and international markets.